 • This post contains affiliate links from which I earn a commission (at no extra cost to you).
 For more info, please read my disclosure.
 As an Amazon Associate, I earn from qualifying purchases.

-Visiting the Spanish Pyrenees
+Visiting the Catalan Pyrenees

 family weekend in the pyrenees of catalonia